FlatTurtle/FlatTurtle/content/01-ft-introduction.md

 ==========

 # FlatTurtle visualises real-time info
-## in and around your location
+## ... in and around your location

 FlatTurtle is a real-time digital signage provider.
 We visualise useful information in and around a certain location on huge displays.

+## This is why you should choose for us:

 <div class="row"><div class="col-md-1">